by Andrew Robinson

 (Boyd Tonkin, The Independent)

---read a related feature ("Restored Apu Trilogy returns Satyajit Ray's humane work to theaters") in The New York Times
+--read my related feature ("Restored Apu Trilogy returns Satyajit Ray's humane work to theaters") in The New York Times

 --listen to a feature about the US screenings of the restored Apu Trilogy broadcast on National Public Radio, All Things Considered

-2019: DAG (Delhi Art Gallery), with photographs by Nemai Ghosh
+2019: DAG (Delhi Art Gallery), with colour photographs by Nemai Ghosh

---read a related feature ("Ray's Boswell") about Nemai Ghosh, with many photographs, in Frontline
+--read my related feature ("Ray's Boswell") about Nemai Ghosh, including numerous vivid photographs, in Frontline

 i. full-page entry on Satyajit Ray in the current Encyclopaedia Britannica